vladrosant/autonomous-spacecraft-safety/README.md

 **this is an ever work in progress**

 ## Introduction
-Autonomous Spacecraft Safety, or ASS for short, is a study created to developed to control spacecrafts autonomously.
+ASS is a study created to developed to control spacecrafts autonomously.
 Safely.
 The project is a combination of image processing and AI.

 ## Key Features